runtimeverification/javamop/docs/Usage.md

 for more information on writing your own property files.

 We have formalized a large number of properties from the Java API.
-If you are interested in building a java agent to monitor all these properties, please run the following command:
+If you are interested in building a Java agent to monitor all these properties, please run the following command:

 ```javamop -agent [-n agentName] [-v] [-d <target directory>]